-ED 250 Music for Early Childhood Education SP 3 s.h.
+ED 250 Music for Early Childhood

+Education

 This course addresses the musical disposition of young children and presents developmentally appropriate instructional techniques for supporting them.
 It emphasizes helping children develop listening, singing, and beat competency by providing planned and spontaneous musical experiences.
 The course also covers musical concepts such as melody, rhythm, and form, along with movement activities.
 Prerequisites: ED 171, or permission of instructor.
 Hours of class per week: 3.